For Those Considering Lawsuits Against Charlotte School of Law

 - Case challenges

 - Loan cancelation

-“Since the school’s misconduct was first announced, we’ve taken hundreds of calls from current and former Charlotte School of Law students and graduates.
-We’ve researched the allegations against the school very carefully and uncovered new information we believe these students may want to know as they weigh their lawsuit options.
+“Since the school’s misconduct was first announced, we continue to field calls from current and former students with concerns, and currently represent over 300 claimants seeking damages.
 Many of the students we have talked with have already signed with our firm to file individual suits against the school,” Tessener explained.

 Why File an Individual Lawsuit Instead of Class Action?